 Chloe has a sneaky habit of making up stories.
 She thinks it’s no big deal, but one day crazy little fluffs appear every time she tells a lie.
 Chloe starts stuffing the fluffs in her closet, but soon it’s almost ready to burst.
 Not only that, she realizes that her lies are sinful and are hurting her relationships.
 But after her father confesses his own lie and asks God for forgiveness, Chloe gains the courage to let out all of her secrets.

 Most children (and adults too) struggle with being completely truthful.
 Even though we know it’s wrong to not tell the whole truth, it’s still hard to help a child understand why.
-Best-selling author Ginger Hubbard and Al Roland give parents a biblical framework and practical suggestions for helping their children (and themselves) learn to speak the truth.
-The parent resource page at the end of Chloe and the Closet of Secrets: A Book about Lying gives a biblical framework and practical suggestions to help children understand what a lie is, some reasons that they lie, and the power of confession and forgiveness.
+Best-selling author Ginger Hubbard and Al Roland give parents practical suggestions for helping their children (and themselves) learn to speak the truth.
+The parent resource page at the end of Chloe and the Closet of Secrets: A Book about Lying gives a biblical framework to help children understand what a lie is, some reasons that they lie, and the power of confession and forgiveness.

-Children will love the silly story with its bright, fun illustrations, and in the process be encouraged to always tell the truth.
+Children ages 4-7 will love the silly story with its bright, fun illustrations, and in the process be encouraged to always tell the truth.

 Ginger Hubbard speaks at women’s events, parenting conferences, and homeschool conventions across the country, and cohosts the Parenting with Ginger Hubbard podcast.
 She is the bestselling author of Don’t Make Me Count to Three, Wise Words for Moms, and I Can’t Believe You Just Said That and the coauthor of the Teaching Children to Use Their Words Wisely series.
 Ginger and her husband have four adult children and live in Opelika, Alabama, where they enjoy working together from home.